 “You can’t be an addict— addiction is a sin!”

 This loaded statement has existed for as long as addiction has been an issue at the forefront of American culture.
 Not everyone views addiction as a sin, but even if you do, you shouldn’t belittle your loved one for struggling with it.
 Instead of condemning your loved one for having fallen, you should focus on how to help them get back up.

-“I can’t believe you’re an addict.
-You let the Devil tempt you.”
+“I can’t believe you let the Devil tempt you!”